 Then you had the Alphas.
 Harder, stronger, faster.
-The Alpha-level were the real deal, the real superheroes that the public adored.
+The Alpha-class were the real deal, the real superheroes that the public adored.
 Strong enough to pick up a freight train in one hand, fast enough to break the sound barrier before they broke a sweat.
 That’s running, I mean.

 And then…well, then you had the Omegas.
-Omega class superhumans.
-Even the low-power ones took your breath away, and the high power ones…they were something else.
+Omega-class superhumans.
+Even the low-power ones took your breath away, and the high-power ones…they were something else.

 So that was it.
 Three classes to let you know what cards your super had been dealt – strength, strength and speed, or the full package – and then you just made a guess as to whether their general level of power was high, low, or somewhere inbetween.’

-[That doesn’t sound too complicated]
+[That does not sound too complicated]

 ‘Sure it doesn’t, not when it’s explained like that.
 It leads to nine different broad categories of superhuman, from your low level Beta-class, to your high level Omega.
 The problem is that the UN didn’t leave it there, couldn’t leave it at something that an average joe would understand.
 The classes were broken down further; they had Deltas, Gammas, Epsilons, a few others.
 And then each of those was broken down further by having sub classes.
 Sub-Delta, for example, or post-Alpha class.